google/bms-toolkit/docs/user-guide.md

 and the backup destination for an initial RMAN backup.
 Running with the --help argument displays the list of available options.

-Although the toolkit provides defaults for just about everything, in most cases, you need to customize your installation to some degree.
+Although the oracle-toolkit provides defaults for just about everything, in most cases, you need to customize your installation to some degree.
 Your customizations can range from simple items, such as the name of a database or the associated database edition, to less frequently adjusted items, such as ASM disk group configurations.
-Regardless, the toolkit allows you to specify overrides for most configuration parameters.
+Regardless, the oracle-toolkit allows you to specify overrides for most configuration parameters.

-As well as creating the initial database, the toolkit implements and schedules a simple RMAN backup script.
-You can adjust the backup parameters either before or after running the toolkit, as required.
+As well as creating the initial database, the oracle-toolkit implements and schedules a simple RMAN backup script.
+You can adjust the backup parameters either before or after running the oracle-toolkit, as required.

 ### Configuration defaults

 Most parameters have default values, so you only need to specify them when you need a different value.
-The parameter values that the toolkit uses are echoed during execution so you can confirm the configuration.
+The parameter values that the oracle-toolkit uses are echoed during execution so you can confirm the configuration.

 The complete list of parameters and their values are provided in the [Parameters